Stopping the questions about public, private schools and potential no-nos.

 “The state won’t let us.”

-So a select group of cowards who represent Miege, call out people as whiners?
+So a select group who won't challenge the status quo who represent Miege, call out people as whiners?

 But the state doesn’t tell you you can’t at least try to petition, right?
 I mean make an effort?
 Go on public record: “We want to play 6A!”
 “We demand a chance to play among the best and biggest schools!”